yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 * TA in *Mathematical Analysis B*, 2021 Fall
 * Editor of the Wechat account of School of Gifted Young, USTC
 * Member of School of Gifted Young Student Union
-* Attendees of ACM TURC 2021, Hefei, China
+* Attendee of ACM TURC 2021, Hefei, China

 <script>